Pick up a hardcopy program at the Alumni Center upon checking in.

 Rain or shine!
 Enjoy a meal sourced locally and sustainably, highlighting the great food and farms within the Berkshire community.

-CHAPIN LAWN/PARESKYNOON
+CHAPIN LAWN/PARESKY

 Joseph’s Coat Luncheon